qgis/QGIS-Documentation/source/docs/training_manual/rasters/changing_symbology.rst

 * Change the :guilabel:`Render type` to :guilabel:`Singleband pseudocolor`:
-  if you don't like the default colors loaded, click on :guilabel:`Color ramp` and change them.
+  if you don't like the default colors loaded, click on :guilabel:`Color ramp` and change them;
-* Click the :guilabel:`Classify` button to generate a new color classification, if it is not genereated automatically and finally click on the **[OK]** button to apply this classification to the DEM.
+* Click the :guilabel:`Classify` button to generate a new color classification, if it is not genereated automatically and finally click on the :guilabel:`OK` button to apply this classification to the DEM.

 .. image:: img/dem_pseudocolor_properties.png
    :align: center